wolfiesites/scaffi/readme.md

 |CC| CAMEL CASE | 							awesomeScaffi  |
 |PC| PASCAL CASE  | 							AwesomeScaffi |
 |SPACE| NORMAL STRING WITH SPACES |			awesome scaffi |

-4. values can be either directory / filename / placeholders in file
+4. placeholders can be used as:
+* directory
+* filename
+* variables in files